Jahia/healthcheck/README.md

 ## Usage

-The healthcheck is available through the servlet `/healthcheck` to all users who are granted the Jahia DX server role `monitoring`
+The healthcheck is available through the servlet `/healthcheck` to all users who are granted the Jahia DX server role `monitoring`.
+If you need to make the servlet reachable without authentication, then you can add `modules.healthcheck.allowUnauthenticatedAccess = true` to your `jahia.properties` file.
+Then it is your responsibility to secure the access to the servlet in your frontend.
 It returns a JSON object with the following structure:

 ![Healthcheck output](./images/output.png)